gittebe/project-pizza/instructions.md

 In order to simplify the execution of this project, we have provided you with a list of the steps you need to take in order to complete this project, as well as the first `alert()`.
 In this initial step of our learning journey with JavaScript, we're exploring the alert() method.
 This method is like a pop-up message box that appears on your screen.
 Imagine you've entered a virtual pizza place called the "JavaScript Pizzeria."
 The code you see is like a script that tells the computer to show you a message in that pop-up box.

 The message itself is written between the parentheses of the `alert()` method.
-It's enclosed in backticks (``) which allow us to include multiple lines of text and even special placeholders like `${}` to insert dynamic content.
+It's enclosed in backticks (``), which allow us to include multiple lines of text and even special placeholders like `${}` to insert dynamic content.

 The message itself says, "Welcome to our JavaScript Pizzeria.
 Ready to begin?
 Click 'OK' to start."

-So, when you run this code;
+So, when you run this code:

 ```
 alert(